Max Frisch: As a dramatist

 During July 1958 Frisch got to know the Carinthian writer Ingeborg Bachmann, and the two became lovers.
 He had left his wife and children in 1954 and now, in 1959, he was divorced.
-Although Bachmann rejected the idea of a formal marriage, Frisch nevertheless followed her to Rome where by now she lived, and the city became the centre of both their lives until (in Frisch's case) 1965.
+Although Bachmann rejected the idea of a formal marriage, Frisch nevertheless followed her to Rome, where by now she lived, and the city became the centre of both their lives until (in Frisch's case) 1965.
 The relationship between Frisch and Bachmann was intense.
-Frisch remained true to his habit of sexual infidelity, but reacted with intense jealousy when his partner demanded the right to behave in much the same way.
-His 1964 novel Gantenbein / A Wilderness of Mirrors (Mein Name sei Gantenbein) – and indeed Bachmann's later novel, Malina – both reflect the writers' reactions to this relationship which broke down during the bitterly cold winter of 1962/63 when the lovers were staying in Uetikon.
-Gantenbein works through the ending of a marriage with a complicated succession of "what if?" scenarios: the identities and biographical background of the parties get switched along with details of their shared married life.
+Frisch remained true to his habit of sexual infidelity but reacted with intense jealousy when his partner demanded the right to behave in much the same way.
+His 1964 novel Gantenbein / A Wilderness of Mirrors (Mein Name sei Gantenbein) – and indeed Bachmann's later novel, Malina – both reflect the writers' reactions to this relationship, which broke down during the bitterly cold winter of 1962/63 when the lovers were staying in Uetikon.
+Gantenbein works through the ending of a marriage with a complicated succession of ‘what if?’ scenarios: the identities and biographical backgrounds of the parties are switched along with details of their shared married life.
 This theme is echoed in Malina, where Bachmann's narrator confesses that she is "double" to her lover (she is herself, but she is also her husband, Malina), leading to an ambiguous "murder" when the husband and wife part.
-Frisch tests alternative narratives "like clothes", and comes to the conclusion that none of the tested scenarios leads to an entirely "fair" outcome.
+Frisch tests alternative narratives "like clothes" and comes to the conclusion that none of the tested scenarios leads to an entirely fair outcome.
 Frisch himself wrote of Gantenbein that his purpose was "to show the reality of an individual by having him appear as a blank patch outlined by the sum of fictional entities congruent with his personality. ...
 The story is not told as if an individual could be identified by his factual behaviour; let him betray himself in his fictions."